jamierpond/madea.blog/yapi/why-another-client.md

 **Strengths**

-* Excellent UX for exploration.
+* Good UX for exploration.
-* Rich auth helpers and environments.
 * Easy to onboard non-engineers.

 **Limitations**

 * The GUI is the source of truth.
 * State lives in synced workspaces and opaque JSON.
-* Exports do not round-trip cleanly.
 * Automation is bolted on after the fact.

 **Why this matters now**